mlflow/mlflow/docs/source/search-runs.rst

 can change over time as the model trains.
 They are logged manually via ``mlflow.log_metric`` or ``mlflow.log_metrics`` or automatically via autologging.

-To search for runs by filtering on metrics, you must include the ``metrics.`` prefix in the left side of the inequality.
+To search for runs by filtering on metrics, you must include the ``metrics`` prefix in the left side of the inequality.
 Note that they are **stored as numbers**, so you must use numeric comparators.

 .. code-block:: sql
-  :caption: Example Metrics Queries

   metrics.accuracy > 0.72
   metrics.loss <= 0.15